mvolkmann/MyUnixEnv/notes/GoNotes.md

 - `io` package defines the `Reader` interface that has a single method `Read`
-  - populates a byte slide and returns the number of bytes read or an error (io.EOF if end of stream is reached)
+  - populates a byte slice and returns the number of bytes read or an error (io.EOF if end of stream is reached)
 - there are many implementations in the standard library including ones for reading from strings, files, and network connections